pakdel/Namak/README.md

 - Should we just increase SaltMaster pref no., instead of finding holes in the sequence?

 ## TODO
-- Restrict number of dashboards to 99 (required by DashbordAdapter.getChildId)
-- Do not accept dashboards with null URL

 - Dashboards
+    - can have their own Timeout
     - can be absolute or relative
-    - can have their own Timeout
-    - Do not reload all of them, if just one is changed
+- Re-Implement relative dashboard URL:
+    - Relative Dashboards need to be reloaded by switching to another Salt Master
 - Add more verbose error messages
 - Grab and cache a list of Minions
 - Make sure Volley does not cache execution URLs
 - Execution Activity:
     - re-run option

-- Validate URLs in EditTextPreference
-    - use onPreferenceChangeListener

-- Load old (previous) style of preferences as the default

 - onDestroy: log out
 - onTrimMemory: clean up dashboards and stuff ....
 - onPause: memorize current SaltMaster and authToken
-- Re-Implement relative dashboard URL:
-    - Relative Dashboards need to be reloaded by switching to another Salt Master
 - Testing:
     - permissions